Contact Us

 Here’s the point of choosing these two.
 Abraham was saved by faith before the law.
 David was saved by faith during the law.
 We are saved by faith after the law.
 The heroes of faith are mentioned in Hebrews eleven and include such believers as Enoch, Noah, Abraham, Isaac, Jacob, Rahab, Samson, David, and the major and minor prophets who wrote the Old Testament.
 The same introduction is given to all of them, “by faith.”
 These heroes encompassed the Old Testament and lived before and after the giving of the law.
 Then chapter twelve begins with, “we also”, bringing faith into the New Testament.
 The plan of salvation and discipleship has always been by grace through faith.
 Neither God nor His plan have ever changed.
 The work of Jesus on the cross only saves us.
 God’s grace plus our faith saves everyone from the fall of Adam to the last person who will be saved.

-Theology Simplified (Paperback)
+Theology Simplified Volume 1 (Paperback)

 $16.99